adr/vscode-adr-manager/docs/Study Design.md

 For new requirements that are not implemented in the original ADR Manager, a similar scheme may be used, omitting the verdict but keeping the reason, changing its meaning to why the requirement should be considered.

+Because the extension will be based on an already existing system, it may be feasible to reuse libraries or modules that have been used in the original ADR Manager, although the different context of the extension should be considered when deciding on using parts of the ADR Manager.

-To assess the quality of the requirements, not only internal, but also external stakeholders, e.g., experts from the industry or academia, should be integrated in the process of requirements validation as multiple views on the same requirements may offer valuable insights.
+To assess the quality of the requirements, internal as well as external stakeholders should be integrated in the process of requirements validation as multiple views on the same requirements may offer valuable insights.
+The validation should take place after the first round of requirement analysis.
+It may be done asynchronously using a Google Docs spreadsheet where each person involved can add comments to the analyzed requirements.
+Using this approach, the requirements can be improved iteratively until all the stakeholders are satisfied.

 The resulting list of requirements will be the basis of the design sketches and prototypes that will be created in the following phases of this study.